This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Dielectric Materials”.

 d) Rochelle salt

 Explanation: When a dielectric exhibits electric polarisation even in the absence of an external field, it is known as ferro-elecricity and these materials are termed as Ferro-electrics.
-They are anisotropic crystals which exhibit spontaneous polarisation.
+They are anisotropic crystals that exhibit spontaneous polarisation.
 Hence only Rochelle salt exhibits Ferro-electricity.

 13. Calculate the electronic polarizability of an argon atom whose ɛr = 1.0024 at NTP and N = 2.7×1025 atoms/m3.